-Covered expenses include a frame every two calendar years up to the allowance set forth in section 2.3, Vision Benefit Schedule.
+Covered expenses include a frame every two calendar years.
 There is a 20% discount for any out-of-pocket cost over the frame allowance.
 The frame allowance may be applied towards non-prescription sunglasses for post PRK, Lasik, or Custom LASIK patients.